 There are three time periods when students can apply to the program:

 1) As an Augustana College prospective first-year undergraduate student (direct admission);

 3) As a senior-year student at Augustana College or another institution pursuing a bachelor’s degree or as a bachelor’s degree-holder (regular admission).

 Read the graduate program admissions requirements.

 To learn more about the Master of Science in Speech-Language Pathology program at Augustana College, email or call Karen Sheraden, Academic Coordinator, 309-794-7355.
 Or contact the Office of Admissions, at 309-794-7341.

 Transcripts and other materials should be emailed directly to the Office of Admissions.
 Paper copies should be sent to: Office of Admissions, Augustana College, 639 38th St., Rock Island, Ill., 61201.

-The Master of Science (M.S.) education program in speech-language pathology at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at Augustana College is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.